 This brewery is located in Haarlem, about a 20-minute train ride from Amsterdam.
 The brewery was founded in 1992 and offers a variety of different beers, including some that are brewed with local ingredients.
 The brewery also has its bar, which is located in an old church.

 Think this is a beer from Bavaria?
 Think again.
 Bavaria is a pilsener from Lieshout, Netherlands.
 Bavaria beer is another pale lager.
 The specialty of Amsterdam!
 Bavaria beer is much cheaper than all the other options.
 It’s good if you want to save a few bucks and get more.

 It’s not my favorite of the bunch, but when in Amsterdam?
 Why not have one?

+Grolsch is a more affordable, similar version of the kings of Amsterdam: Amstel and Heineken.
 Grolsch is known for its flip-top or swing-top bottles.
 The beer is a nice crisp lager that is easy to drink no matter the time of day.

 De Koningshoeven Brewery – La Trappe